slopp/rsc-instrumentation-poc/README.md

 4) WHAT THE HECK is going on with our server??
 I don't even beleive this data...

-5) What visuals or mwtrics would be helpful?
+5) What visuals or metrics would be helpful?
 Review with SE team.

+6) We can make the plots interactive really easily.

+7) Given this setup, would a RMD make more sense?

 API headaches: